ssteinbauer/BookNotes/Book Log.md

 # 2018

+## 2018-09

+Sharma, Sanjeev.
+(2017).
+The DevOps Adoption Playbook: A guid to adopting DevOps in a Multie-Speed IT Enterprise.
+Indianapolis, Indiana.
+John Wily & Sons, Inc.

+Stephenson, Neal.
+(2005).
+The Sytem of the World.
+New York, New York: HarperCollins Publishers.

 ## 2018-08

 Tolkein, J.R.R.
 (2017).
 Beren and Lúthien.
 C. Tolkein (Ed.).
 New York, New York: HarperCollins Publishers.

 ## 2018-07

 Cohn, Mike.
 (2005).
 Agile Estimating and Planning.
 Upper Saddle River, NJ: Prentice Hall.

 ## 2018-06